 - 1 tablespoon extra-virgin olive oil

-- Preheat the air fryer to 360ºF, then slice the potatoes into french fry shapes, about 1/2-inch thick.
+- Preheat the air fryer to 375ºF, then slice the potatoes into french fry shapes, about 1/4-inch thick.
 Place the raw potato slices in a bowl of warm water and let them rest for 10 minutes.

-- Drain the potatoes and place them in a large bowl.
-Drizzle them with the olive oil, then season generously with salt, pepper, and other seasonings you like, such as garlic powder, paprika, or chili powder.
+- Drain the potatoes, pat dry, and place them in a large bowl.
+Drizzle them with the olive oil, then season with the salt, garlic powder, and paprika.
 Toss well to coat the potatoes.

 - Arrange the seasoned potato slices on the bottom of your air fryer basket, in a single layer, if possible.
 (I have to do this in 2 batches with my basket-style air fryer.)
 The more separated the potatoes, the crispier they will be.
-If the potatoes overlap, I recommend flipping the fries half-way through the cooking time for more even baking.